NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The transition programs have been written as console applications similar to EnergyPlus.
 However, that may not be the easiest for users who want to transition several versions or several files at one time.
 Thus the IDF Version Updater GUI application was created.

 The IDF Version Updater lives in the folder with the multiple transition programs -- see **Error!
 Reference source not found.**.
 Note that this application is also available from the EP-Launch Utilities tab (utility: IDFVersionUpdater).
 If you need to convert files from older than V6.0, the transition program set will need to be downloaded before use.
-Once “IDF Version Updater” is selected from the Utilities pulldown list, click on the “Run IDF Version Updater” box and the single window shown below appears:
+Once "IDF Version Updater" is selected from the Utilities pulldown list, click on the "Run IDF Version Updater" box and the single window shown below appears: